telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/blazor-report-viewer/how-to-use-blazor-report-viewer.md

 ## Adding the Blazor Report Viewer component manually

 1. Add NuGet package reference to the `Telerik.ReportViewer.Blazor` (or `Telerik.ReportViewer.Blazor.Trial`) package hosted on the Progress Telerik proprietary NuGet feed.
-Make sure you have the needed NuGet feed added to Visual Studio setting using the article [How to add the Telerik private NuGet feed to Visual Studio]({%slug telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio%}).
+Make sure you have the needed NuGet feed added to the Visual Studio setting using the article [How to add the Telerik private NuGet feed to Visual Studio]({%slug telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio%}).

 1. Make sure app configuration inside the `Configure` method of the `Startup.cs`(or `Program.cs` if .NET 6+ is used) can serve static files: